PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 1. “P” -- Pressure Support Mode: patient initiates breaths, but pressure is automatically maintained at the set pressure level.
 1. “A” -- Pressure Assist Mode: (Note: I’m not sure what the difference between this and “P” is.)
 1. “I” - SIMV mode.
+1. "s" -- emergency stop mode
+1. "c" -- continue from emergency stop mode
+1. "1" -- "one breath mode" --- for engineering, take a single breath
+1. "h" -- "home" the machine for maximum readiness.
+Enter emergency stop mode.
 1. Modes equal to and above 128 are defined by the drive.

 ### Control Command